-Throughout the years, patients have been subjected to insulin and electric shock therapies, integral parts of Joyce’s treatment [Joyce was another patient whose name, in this memoir, has been changed].
+Throughout the years, patients have been subjected to insulin and electric shock therapies, integral parts of Joyce’s* treatment [another patient who appears in my memoir].

 Straitjackets were discontinued in the early 1950’s, but lobotomies were performed into the early 1970’s.
 Had I known what a lobotomy entailed, I would have been terrified that if I didn’t behave, the procedure would be in my future.
 However, lobotomies were done as a last resort, reserved for the most violent patients.
 To my knowledge, I did not meet any lobotomy patients at Cherokee, but, at that time, I would not have been cognizant of their characteristics.
 I suspect that these patients were kept segregated from the general population.

 Years later, I met a person who had endured a lobotomy; it was frightening to witness the damage done to him.
 He would simply turn on and off like a light switch, talking one minute and then drifting off into some kind of trance and then coming back, picking up exactly where he had left off.